COVID 19 UPDATE: 04th July 2020

 The following items were produced by the silversmith George Angell.
 If you are particularly interested in collecting sterling silver or silverplated pieces by George Angell but you can't find a suitable item in the list below, just contact us and we'll check to see whether we have some items in store which aren't already on our website.

 Hallmarked In 1866

 Hallmarked in London in 1866 by George Angell, this very attractive, Victorian, Antique Sterling Silver Butter Dish, features an engraved silver lid and base, with a cross hatched cut glass body.
 The butter dish measures 4"(10cm) tall, by 6.5"(16.5cm) in diameter.

 Hallmarked In 1863

-Hallmarked in London in 1863 by George Angell, this fine Antique, Victorian, Sterling Silver Goblet would make an ideal presentation piece.
-It stands on a stepped pedestal base, with three rifles and a wreath forming the stem.
-It measures 9"(22cm) tall, with a diameter of 4.25"(11cm) and a weight of 12.6 troy ounces.
+Hallmarked in London in 1863 by George Angell, this striking, Victorian, Antique Sterling Silver Goblet, stands on a triform base with three rifles holding up the body.
+The goblet measures 9"(22cm) tall, by 4.25"(11cm) in diameter and weighs 12.6 troy ounces.

 £1,275ADD TO BASKET MORE PHOTOS